 - long sale cycles and substantial upfront investment;

 - · long-term relationships; and

 - growth alongside other forms of gambling.

-In many jurisdictions iLottery has been able to grow alongside the traditional lottery, suggesting that typical iLottery players may have a distinct profile from that of typical traditional retail lottery players.
+iLottery has been able to grow alongside the traditional lottery, suggesting that typical iLottery players may have a distinct profile from that of typical traditional retail lottery players.